sarthakpranesh/gocpu/readme.md

 # gocpu

 A simple cli tool to handle and watch your CPU.
+This is WIP!

 <br />